Matrix Completion Methods for Causal Panel Data Models: The Matrix Completion with Nuclear Norm Minimization Estimator

 To facilitate the characterization of the estimator, define for any matrix $\ba$, and given a set of pairs of indices $\calo$, the two matrices $\bp_\calo(\ba)$ and $\bp_\calo^\perp(\ba)$ with typical elements:

 A critical role is played by various matrix norms, summarized in Table \ref{matrixnorms}.
-Some of these depend on the singular values, where, given the full Singular Value Decomposition (SVD) $ \bl_{N\times T}=\bs_{N\times N} \bSigma_{N\times T} \br_{T\times T}^\top,$ the singular values $\sigma_i(\bl)$ are the ordered diagonal elements of $\Sigma$.
+Some of these depend on the singular values, where, given the full Singular Value Decomposition (SVD) $ \bl_{N\times T}=\bs_{N\times N} \bSigma_{N\times T} \br_{T\times T}^\top,$ the singular values $\sigma_i(\bl)$ are the ordered diagonal elements of $\bSigma$.

-Now consider the problem of estimating $\bl$.
+Now consider the problem of estimating $\bl^*$.
 Directly minimizing the sum of squared differences,

-does not lead to a useful estimator: if $(i,t)\in\calm$ the objective function does not depend on $L_{it}$, and for other pairs $(i,t)$ the estimator would simply be $Y_{it}$.
-Instead, we regularize the problem by adding a penalty term $\lambda\|\bl\|$, for some choice of the norm $\|\cdot\|$.
+does not lead to a useful estimator: if $(i,t)\in\calm$ the objective function does not depend on $L_{it}$, and for pairs $(i,t)\in\calo$ the estimator would simply be $Y_{it}$.
+To address this we regularize the problem by adding a penalty term $\lambda\|\bl\|$ to the objective function in (\ref{noreg}), for some choice of the norm $\|\cdot\|$ and a scalar $\lambda$.
+However, since we don not wish to regularize the fixed effects (that are included in $\bl^*$), we estimate them explicitly by introducing variables $\Gamma\in\reals^{N\times 1}$ and $\Delta\in\reals^{T\times 1}$, and the variable $\bl$ will be used for estimating the remaining low-rank components of $\bl^*$.
+This is conceptually similar to not regularizing the intercept term in LASSO estimator, to reduce the bias created by the regularization term \citep{hastie2009elements}.